 Download for Apple or Android.

-Since my boyfriend is from Myanmar, I gained an interest in his language.
-After a while, it isn’t fun anymore if you have to ask constantly what he’s saying to his friends and you’re the only one not knowing what they’re talking about.
+After staying many times in Myanmar, I gained interest in the language.
+After a while, it isn’t fun anymore if you have to ask constantly what friends are saying to each other and you’re the only one not knowing what they’re talking about.
 So I decided I wanted to learn Burmese myself.

 I never thought I had to learn reading again.
 But if I want to learn Burmese, I have to start all over.
 Burmese has its own alphabet, nothing like the Latin alphabet we use in English.
 I never realized how easy we, Europeans, Americans and others, have it when we learn another language.
 I’m a Belgian and if I want to learn a language from a neighboring country, I don’t have to learn a new alphabet.
 At most I need to get used to a few punctuation marks or accents that are different, but I can focus mostly on a new vocabulary.
 With Burmese I have to start all over again as I am a newborn baby.